hangim/GetData_PeerAssessment/CodeBook.md

 ### step 2

-This step, firstly i notice there ary many columns include `mean` and `std`, so i just list all index about these columns to get `mean` and `standard deviation`.
+This step, firstly i notice there are many columns include `mean` and `std`, so i just list all index about these columns to get `mean` and `standard deviation`.

 But it isn't a elegant implement, so i change to use `Regular Expression` to extract them.